geovanneb/envmarker/README.md

 gulp build
 ```

-You can also distribute your project with compressed file using the Chrome Developer Dashboard at Chrome Web Store.
+You can also distribute your project with a compressed file using the Chrome Developer Dashboard at Chrome Web Store.
 This command will compress your app built by `gulp build` command.

 ```bash
 gulp package